 I was pleased with the thoroughness of the discussion last night and if I was on the council, I’d vote to accept the PRAB’s recommendation.

-His idea was to have his students take a close look at the relevant research that’s been cited to support or oppose my contention that the promotion of helmet wearing for around-town bicycling is bad for public health.
+After a discussion with a Toronto personal injury attorney friend who was preparing for a bike-delivery-work-injury type of case, his idea was to have his students take a close look at the relevant research that’s been cited to support or oppose my contention that the promotion of helmet wearing for around-town bicycling is bad for public health.
+Many students are taking Nootropics to help them focus better on their school work.
+If you want to learn about auto accident attorneys in Aurora, visit www.costaivone.com for more information.

 I spoke to his class on October 5 and yesterday asked him for an update.
 He wrote: